google/copybara/docs/reference.md

 The authors mapping between an origin and a destination

-# Changes

-Data about the set of changes that are being migrated.
-Each change includes information like: original author, change message, labels, etc. You receive this as a field in TransformWork object for used defined transformations

-# Path

-Represents a path in the checkout directory

-# TransformWork

-Data about the set of changes that are being migrated.
-It includes information about changes like: the author to be used for commit, change message, etc. You receive a TransformWork object as an argument to the <code>transformations</code> functions used in <code>core.workflow</code>

-# change

-A change metadata.
-Contains information like author, change message or detected labels

-# destination

-A repository which a source of truth can be copied to

-# origin

-A Origin represents a source control repository from which source is copied.

-# transformation

-A transformation to the workdir

 # Console

 A console that can be used in skylark transformations to print info, warning or error messages.